SachinDabhade/Snake-Water-and-Gun-game-in-python-without-class./README.md

 I promote the open source contribution.
 So, I invite you all to add new features in this game and also simplify the code as you can.

 ## Authors and acknowledgment
-Author Name: Sachin Vinayak Dabhade
+Author Name: Sachin Vinayak Dabhade.
 Education: Pursuing B.Tech Degree in Data Science and Engineering from R. C. Patel Institute of Technology.
-(Status-11-09-2021)
+(Status-11-09-2021).

 ## Licence
 [GNU](https://choosealicense.com/licenses/gpl-3.0/#)